AitchisonLab/perox-per-cell/README.md

 1) Download the perox-per-cell repository and the [RCNN weights file](https://zenodo.org/record/3598690/files/weights.zip)
 2) Ensure Java is installed and the JAVA_HOME environment variable is set
-3) Ensure that conda is installed
+3) Ensure that Conda is installed
-4) Use the YAML files in the perox-per-cell repository to create the two conda environments needed for segmenting peroxisomes and cells.
+4) Use the YAML files in the perox-per-cell repository to create the two Conda environments needed for segmenting peroxisomes and cells.
 Use the Linux-specific YAML files:
    - Enter this command to create the environment for segmenting peroxisomes: `conda env create -f linux_environment_pseg.yml`
    - Enter this command to create the environment for segmenting cells: `conda env create -f linux_environment_cseg.yml`
 5) Edit the `perox_per_cell_linux.sh` file to ensure conda is sourced correctly on execution (see Mac OS X instructions for more details)